 Sciatic nerve compression may result in the loss of feeling (sensory loss), paralysis of a single limb or group of muscles (monoplegia), and insomnia.

 Since there are many disorders that cause sciatica, the doctors at Pioneer Sports and Pain Center's first step is to determine what is causing the patient's sciatica if at all present.
 Forming a diagnosis involves a thoughtful review of the patient's medical history, and a physical and neurological examination.

 Diagnostic testing if needed includes an x-ray, MRI, CT scan and/or electrodiagnostic tests (nerve conduction velocity, electromyography).
 These examinations and tests help to detect possible contraindications to spinal adjustments and other chiropractic therapies.

 Chiropractic Treatment of Sciatic Symptoms

 The purpose of chiropractic treatment is to help the body's potential to heal itself.
 It is based on the scientific principle that restricted spinal movement leads to pain and reduced function and performance.
 Chiropractic care is non-invasive (non-surgical) and drug-free.

-The type of chiropractic therapy provided depends on the cause of the patient's sciatica.
+The type of chiropractic therapy, physical therapy provided depends on the cause of the patient's sciatica.
 A sciatica treatment plan may include several different treatments such as ice/cold therapies, ultrasound, TENS, and spinal adjustments (sometimes called spinal manipulation).
 Below are more details on these chiropractic treatment modalities.